Liuzin521/Liuzin521/README.md

 - 👋 Hi, I’m Liuzin
 - 👀 I’m interested in chatting with other guys
-- 🌱 I’m currently learning python and c
+- 🌱 I’m currently learning Java and python
 - 💞️ I’m looking to collaborate on some interesting projects
 - 📫 You can email 1044015550@qq.com to contact me